fasrc/helmod/doc/HOWTO.md

 ## Overview

-The following is an example of building a simple GNU-toolchain-style software package, i.e. something that uses `configure`/`make`/`make install` with standard options.
-This specifically uses the automake hello-world example, `amhello-1.0.tar.gz`, distributed with automake.
-The basic workflow is:
+The basic workflow of fasrcsw is:

 * get the source
 * create and partially complete a spec file, using the template as a starting point